AimeMurenzi/system-media-controls-app/README.md

-# System Audio Volume App
+# System Media Controls App
 This app controls lets you control basic media functions from a browser.

 In Advanced Settings